-In the application of EDM machine tools (electrical discharge machining), there are many industries that require precise EDM micro machining to achieve micron-level tolerances.
-Considering this practical application, the establishment of a micro-machining center provided machines and engineering services that met these strict standards.
-Many micro-machining centers are equipped with advanced spindle temperature control functions, unique EDM advancements, and rigid mechanical structures.
+In the application of EDM machine tools (electrical discharge machining), there are many industries that require high precision EDM micromachining to achieve micron-level tolerances.
+Considering this practical application, the establishment of a CNC micro machining center provided solutions and engineering services that met these strict standards.
+Many high precision micromachining centers are equipped with advanced spindle temperature control functions, unique EDM advancements, and rigid mechanical structures.
 They are capable of high-speed machining and have excellent accuracy repeatability.

-For the most generally accepted point of view, the term micro machining refers to the process of using tools with a diameter of less than 0.015 inches, and the tolerances also meet certain standards.
-In order to achieve micro machining, the use of small diameter tools requires a specific spindle speed, and the machine should be very precise.
+For the most generally accepted point of view, the term CNC micro machining refers to the process of using tools with a diameter of less than 0.015 inches, and the tolerances also meet certain standards.
+This type of machinery is called CNC micro machining center.
+In order to achieve certain precision micromachining, the use of small diameter tools requires a specific spindle speed, and the machine should be very precise.

-In the industrial field of metal processing, there are many ways to achieve micro machining.
-There are two main methods, the first is EDM, and the other is the more traditional metal-to-metal cutting process.
-Either way, the customer's demand for workpiece results is basically the same, so manufacturers must deal with different kinds of processing problems to keep up with processing standards and actual conditions.
+In the industrial field of metal processing, there are many ways to achieve high precision micromachining.
+There are two main methods, the first is EDM or CNC micro machining center, and the other is the more traditional metal-to-metal cutting process.
+Either way, the customer's demand for workpiece results is basically the same, so manufacturers must deal with different kinds of processing issues to keep up with processing standards and actual conditions.

 Furthermore, machining is actually a broader concept in the metalworking industry, which actually includes cutting, drilling, knurling, deformation, sanding, turning, milling and other processes.
 In addition to the above two technologies and methods, there are other machinery suppliers that provide other micro machining methods, such as subcontracted micro drilling based on laser micro hole drilling.
 Now, laser technology is very mature and has been used in various industrial applications.